-If you would like to make a gift to one of these funds, please print and complete our JPII Giving Form, making sure to indicate the method of payment and the name of the Memorial Fund to which you would like to contribute.
-Unless the family or individual establishing the fund has requested otherwise, gifts made to individual Memorial Funds are unrestrcited gifts and will be used by the School in the area of greatest need.
+Gifts in honor or memory of an individual can be made to Pope John Paul II High School, 5608 Pacific Avenue SE, Lacey, WA 98503.
+Please indicate the fund name with your contribution.
+Unless the family or individual establishing the fund has requested otherwise, gifts made to individual Memorial Funds are unrestricted gifts and will be used by the School in the area of greatest need.

 Pope John Paul II High School is a 501(c)(3) nonprofit, tax exempt organization.
 Donations to any of our Memorial Funds are tax deductible for income and estate tax purposes.

 We will recognize in our annual reports the names of donors who have made gifts to our Memorial Funds during the fiscal year(s) covered by the report.